Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/rules-engine/rules-engine-consequence-details.md

 | Device-size profile value | value     | string or number | *(Required for write operations)* New value to write to key. |

 ## Attach data consequence

+This rule is currently handled by the Adobe Core mobile extension.

 | Friendly name | Key       | Type   | Description                                                  |
 | ------------- | --------- | ------ | ------------------------------------------------------------ |